-Each mL of sterile, unpreserved isotonic solution contains methotrexate sodium equivalent to 10 mg.
+Each mL of sterile, unpreserved isotonic solution contains methotrexate sodium equivalent to 10 mg of methotrexate.
 Nonmedicinal ingredients: sodium chloride 7.0 mg/mL, with sodium hydroxide and hydrochloric acid as pH adjusters.

 25 mg/mL solution

-Each mL of sterile, unpreserved, isotonic solution contains methotrexate sodium equivalent to 25 mg.
+Each mL of sterile, unpreserved, isotonic solution contains methotrexate sodium equivalent to 25 mg of methotrexate.
 Nonmedicinal ingredients: sodium chloride 2.6 mg/mL, with sodium hydroxide and hydrochloric acid as pH adjusters.

 25 mg/mL solution (preserved)

-Each mL of sterile, preserved, isotonic solution contains methotrexate sodium equivalent to 25 mg.
+Each mL of sterile, preserved, isotonic solution contains methotrexate sodium equivalent to 25 mg of methotrexate.
 Nonmedicinal ingredients: sodium chloride 2.6 mg/mL and 0.9% w/v benzyl alcohol (preserved), with sodium hydroxide and hydrochloric acid as pH adjusters.